jacquespillet/gfx/README.md

 This high level api is used to create a simple 3d engine as an example.

+It's not a finished product, there are still some things to add to the libraries, but most of the system is working.

 # build instructions

 ## Requirements :